 The Bilingual Authorization (formerly known as the BCLAD) in Spanish or other languages will allow future teachers to teach content in the target language.
-For example, teachers seeking employment in a Spanish dual language immersion program will need a Bilingual Authorization in Spanish because the majority of the day will be taught in Spanish and as students progress through the upper grades, subject matter will be taught in both English and Spanish (see Dual Language Immersion Schools).
+For example, teachers seeking employment in a Spanish dual language immersion program will need a Bilingual Authorization in Spanish because the majority of the day will be taught in Spanish and as students advance to the upper grades, subject matter will be taught in both English and Spanish (see Dual Language Immersion Schools).
 Most dual language immersion schools only hire teachers with a Bilingual Authorization in the target language.
-In addition, teachers must hold a valid multiple subject teaching credential in order to teach at the elementary level.
-Although some programs extend to grade 12, the majority of existing dual language programs are designated for students enrolled in grades K-6.

 Bilingual Authorization in Spanish